larskuhtz/ChainwebSimulations/Configurations.md

 # Configuration Transition System

-We can now define a transition system on the set $\Confs(\Graph)$ of all reachable configurations of a chain graph as the tuple $(\Confs(\Graph),
+The transition system on the set $\Confs(\Graph)$ of all reachable configurations of a chain graph is the tuple $(\Confs(\Graph), \prec)$, where
-\prec)$, where $\Confs(\Graph)$ is the set of states and $\prec$ is the transition relation.
+$\Confs(\Graph)$ is the set of states and $\prec$ is the transition relation.

-One important property of this transition system is that that transition graph is strongly connected, i.e. each state can be reached from each state.
-In particular, each reachable configuration is mineable and the configuration
+One important property of this transition system is that transition graph is strongly connected, i.e. each state can be reached from each state.
+To see this, note that each reachable configuration is mineable and the configuration
 $\bold{0}$ can be reached from each state.
 (Note that each state can be reached from $\bold{0}$ by definition of $\Confs(\Graph)$.)
 (TODO: provide a proof) We can thus omit the initial configuration from the definition of the transition system.

-Another property is that the degree of the the transition graph is bounded by the number of chains $\abs{\Chains}$.
-This follows from the definition of
+Another property is that the degree of the transition graph is bounded by the number of chains $\abs{\Chains}$.
+This follows directly from the definition of
 $mineable$.
 There is exactly one successor configuration for each minable chain.

 We also note that the absolute values of the height differences between chains